David Zuckerman seeks to lead Vermont out of recession, pitching investments in broadband, childcare, housing and agriculture

-ST. ALBANS — Gubernatorial candidate David Zuckerman, a Democrat, laid out his vision for Vermont’s future in an interview with the Messenger on Friday.
+ST. ALBANS — Gubernatorial candidate David Zuckerman, a Democrat, laid out his vision for Vermont’s future in an interview with the Sun on Friday.

 The conversation began with COVID-19.
 Vermont has been far more successful in keeping the virus causing COVID-19 under control than other states.